Become an Event Planning Professional!

 - Complete and present the capstone project (final assignment for the BUS-X839E: Risk Management and Capstone Project course)

-- Complete a minimum of 50 hours of internship work (BUS-X840E)
+- Complete a minimum of 50 hours of internship work (part of the BUS-X840E: Internship course)

 - Attend 70% of scheduled classes